 Admission to Nashville Film Institute is open to any high school graduate or GED recipient who is seriously interested in the field of professional cinema production or the video industry.
 The minimum required age is 18.
+However, if a potential student is under the age of 18 but has graduated from high school and has parental consent, he or she is welcome to apply.
 No previous experience is necessary, and no admissions tests are required.
 Students may apply at any time.
 Accepted students may choose to begin with the next available cohort or at a later start date.
 Prospective students may complete an application online at www.nfi.edu, in person, or by mail.